 Direction Turning Films in Displays

-In addition to solving common problems in interior and exterior lighting structures, Luminit DTFs are also incorporated into display panels such those used as in avionics.
+Luminit DTFs are also incorporated into display panels such those used as in avionics.
 For example, in an ideal placement, an avionics display panel would be oriented so the pilot and co-pilot both have optimal views of the panels and images; however, compromises are often made due to space restraints and design limitations.
 The pilot may have the optimal view at the expense of the co-pilot.
 DTS applied to instrumentation panels can direct it 20 degrees up, down, left or right to attain the optimal angle for the co-pilot without changing the pilot’s view.
 DTF can also be incorporated in double-sided film with the DTF on one side and a Luminit Light Shaping Diffuser on the other to enhance screen uniformity.
 Luminit DTF is also a practical replacement for 3m redirecting film.